This post discusses basic troubleshooting of Cloudflare and WordPress.

-Let’s start with the initial errors received within 24 hours of activating CloudFlare.
+Let’s start with the initial errors received within 24 hours of activating Cloudflare.

-CloudFlare 522 or 523 Errors
+Cloudflare 522 or 523 Errors

-When you first set up CloudFlare for your website, it can take awhile for the nameservers to propagate and you might find yourself receiving CloudFlare errors.
+When you first set up Cloudflare for your website, it can take awhile for the nameservers to propagate and you might find yourself receiving Cloudflare errors.

 For example, when trying to load a web page you may receive 522 or 523 errors and your website appears offline.
-This can be an indication that CloudFlare is having problems connecting to your server, but that is not always the case.
+This can be an indication that Cloudflare is having problems connecting to your server, but that is not always the case.

 For example, our site appeared offline and the following message would display at the top of the home page:

-This took a bit of trial and error to troubleshoot, but finally after running traceroute we learned that the issue was with our Internet Service Provider (ISP) — not our hosting company or CloudFlare.
-However, after a few days everything settled down, and CloudFlare has been very stable since then.
+This took a bit of trial and error to troubleshoot, but finally after running traceroute we learned that the issue was with our Internet Service Provider (ISP) — not our hosting company or Cloudflare.

 Disqus Comments not Showing

 If you simply clear the page cache, the comments will appear.
-This was not an issue prior to CloudFlare, and it’s quite simple to resolve.
+This was not an issue prior to Cloudflare, and it’s quite simple to resolve.

-So if you can’t see your changes by refreshing the page cache from WordPress, try using the development mode setting in CloudFlare’s dashboard to see the changes immediately.
+So if you can’t see your changes by refreshing the page cache from WordPress, try using the development mode setting in Cloudflare’s dashboard to see the changes immediately.

 403 Forbidden Error

 Many WordPress owners set up their .htaccess file to stop brute force attacks by blocking access to the WordPress login page.

 Our .htaccess was configured to deny wp-login access to all IP addresses but a few (including my own).
-However, this tactic wasn’t working under CloudFlare.
+However, this tactic wasn’t working under Cloudflare.

 These attempts failed to resolve the 403 error:

-We finally submitted a support request to CloudFlare.
-Keep in mind that if you are on CloudFlare’s free plan, you are last on the list for support.
+We finally submitted a support request to Cloudflare.
+Keep in mind that if you are on Cloudflare’s free plan, you are last on the list for support.

 Understandably, technical support priority is given to Enterprise, Business and Pro customers in that order followed by customers on the free plan.

-CloudFlare support responded to our request with 3 questions which we answered as follows:
+Cloudflare support responded to our request with 3 questions which we answered as follows:

-1. What IP address is triggering the 403?
+- What IP address is triggering the 403?
 Our IP.

-To correct this issue, the following code needed to be added to the .htaccess file with the actual IPs replacing the placeholders “184.108.40.206” and “220.127.116.11”:
+To correct this issue, the following code needed to be added to the .htaccess file with the actual IPs replacing the placeholders “18.104.22.168” and “22.214.171.124”: